FdSc Applied Animal Behaviour & Conservation

 Class sizes

-Class sizes on the programme are typically between 15-20 students, depending on the modules and year of study.
+The cohort size for the FdSc Applied Animal Behaviour and Conservation is typically between 20-30 students, but this can vary depending on modules and year of study.
 In the first year, all modules are compulsory and class sizes will not vary, apart form in some practical sessions, where groups may be divided to ensure high standards of animal welfare can be maintained and to ensure appropriate supervision of students.
 In the second year of the programme, students are able to select optional modules, which may mean that group sizes are slightly smaller (typically around 10-15 students).

 Independent learning